 Rather than just shovel the whole of the drive way to one side, it’s much more efficient to shovel a line straight down the middle of residential driveways, bisecting them in two.
 This should be done with a plow shovel, which is designed in a way that will make it easy.
 Then, homeowners should take their plow shovels and push the snow away, traveling down the new path they just made.
 Once that’s done, residential driveways will be more or less cleared.
 However, it’s best to take a regular shovel, and then scoop the piles made by the plow off of the residential driveways, which widens the driveway back up.

 No one ever likes shoveling, but it’s something that needs to be taken care of.
-If you have any questions, feel free to ask in the comments.
+If you have any questions, call our fence company.